Skip to Content

 • Non-perishable food items

-Please contact the Center for Development and Engagement office at for a current listing of acceptable items.
+Please contact the Center for Development and Engagement office at for a current listing of needed and acceptable items.

 Contact us